k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15_data_flux_task.md

 <p>true</p>
 </td>
 <td valign="top" width="600pxl">
-<p>Extract the data of the selected entities from the source environment and save it as a separate version in Fabric.</p>
+<p>Extract the data of the selected entities from the source environment and save them as a separate version in Fabric.</p>
-<p>The extracted data gets the execution datetime.
+<p>The extracted data get the execution datetime.
 Each entity gets the following Instance ID in Fabric:</p>
 <p>&lt;Source env name&gt;_&lt;entity id&gt;_&lt;task title&gt;_&lt;datetime&gt;</p>
 <p>For example, ENV1_100_extractTest3_20210218082453</p>
 <p>Since the execution datetime is concatenated to the LUI, each task execution creates a different set of LUIs.&nbsp;</p>